rowanmanning/rowanmanning.com/blog/_posts/2012-11-10-how-to-sell-technology.md

 Then watch even just one of these [Google Chrome commercials](http://www.youtube.com/user/googlechrome).
 Google have a different strategy here, they stop trying to talk about the browser and look at why and how we use it.
 They tell some very human stories which don't try to dress up the product, In fact they avoid making their product the centre of attention at all.

-So How Does This Apply To Web Design? {.space-above-more}
+So How Does This Apply To Web Design?
 -------------------------------------

 The rights, wrongs, and near-atrocities of the highlighted adverts can be applied directly to building websites, particularly when working on a home page or landing page which is supposed to draw potential users/customers in.